Canon M100 vs Fujifilm X-T10

 |Canon G9 X Mark II||-||stereo||mono||-||-||micro||2.0||Y||Y||Y||Canon G9 X Mark II|

 |Canon M6||Y||stereo||mono||Y||-||mini||2.0||Y||Y||Y||Canon M6|

 |Canon M5||Y||stereo||mono||Y||-||mini||2.0||Y||Y||Y||Canon M5|

 |Fujifilm X-M1||Y||stereo||mono||-||-||mini||2.0||Y||-||-||Fujifilm X-M1|

 It is notable that the X-T10 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The M100 does not feature such a mic input.

-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the X-T10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T10 was succeeded by the Fujifilm X-T20.
+Both the M100 and the X-T10 have been discontinued, but can regularly be found used on eBay.
+The X-T10 was replaced by the Fujifilm X-T20, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.